 The grant is paid out in a standard amount of 2 000 000 SEK per year.
 The grant may be used for all types of project-related costs, such as

-- salaries, however no more than corresponding to the person’s activity level in the project, and for you, as project leader, always up to a maximum of 50 per cent of a full-time equivalent salary
+- salaries (including your own salary, maximum 50%), however no more than corresponding to the person’s activity level in the project

 - running costs (such as consumables, travel including stays at research facilities, publication costs and minor equipment)